Common Areas and Elevator Accidents

-The most common causes of elevator accidents are mechanical defects and elevators that are not adequately aligned with the floor, resulting in irregular leveling.
-Defective wiring can cause electrocution, door defects, poor maintenance, rider carelessness can cause accidents and wet floors can result in a slip and falls.
+Above all, the most common causes of elevator accidents are mechanical defects.
+For example, elevators not adequately aligned with the floor can mean irregular leveling.
+Defective wiring can cause electrocution and door defects.

-At least 27 people are killed, and 10,000 injured annually in elevator accidents. (read more).
+Statistics show that at least 27 people get killed, and 10,000 injured annually in elevator accidents. (read more).
 And some of the injuries being far-reaching.

 Negligence typically causes injuries by an individual or entity responsible for the elevator maintenance.
 And they should be held accountable.
 However, the maker or designer may also be at fault.

-The person that has been wounded, or the family of a loved one, have the unalienable right to file a lawsuit, naming the responsible party(ies), and successfully recover compensation for the injuries or death.
+The wounded person, or the family of a loved one, have the right to file a lawsuit, naming the responsible party(ies), and recover compensation for the injuries or death.

 How Elevator Injuries Happen.

-Elevator accidents are frequently the result of human error.
+Firstly, elevator accidents are often the result of human error.
 Elevators are the age of the building or older.
 Sometimes in newer buildings, old elevators are installed to save money.
-Every day elevators are used for hundreds of trips up and down.
+Every day lifts are used for hundreds of trips up and down.

-Any machinery and equipment that has a significant amount of use are bound to have parts that wear.
+Secondly, any machinery and equipment with significant use are bound to have mechanical parts that wear down.
 In this case, it is the shaft and other elevator parts.
-When not maintained properly, injuries are sure to follow.
+When not appropriately maintained, injuries are sure to follow.

 Typically, this type of out of the blue event occurs to a rider without any warning.
 But sometimes, the owner or operator is on notice that there is a problem.
-So clearly, they know of the possible tragic consequences related to continued operation of the lift device.
+So apparently, they know of the possible tragic events related to theoperation of the lift device.

-While it is not always possible to predict an accident, precautions can be taken.
+In addition, while it is not always possible to predict an accident, precautions can be taken.
 That way avoiding catastrophic events is possible.
-These precautions start with not rushing into an elevator just because the doors are closing.
+These start with not rushing into an elevator just because the doors are closing.

 Stuck Between Floors.

-If the elevator doors are forced open, be certain they will not close before leaving.
-By not panicking, it can help to reduce or even prevent being injured.
-When you get rescued from a bad situation, get medical and legal help right.
+Furthermore, if the elevator doors are forced open, be sure they will not close before leaving.
+By not panicking, it can help to reduce or even prevent injuries.
+Seek immediate legal assistance.

-Afterward, never give a statement to anyone until you speak with a lawyer.
-And make certain the attorney knows the danger zones and courts.
+Lastly, never state to anyone until you speak with a lawyer.
+And make sure the attorney knows the danger zones and courts.
 Ehline suggests you hire someone who has taken on these cases and won.
 Call us now at (213) 596-9642.